 - Encourage the person to visit and talk to a GP.
 See MIND UK’s advice for ‘what might happen when I talk to my doctor?’

 - NHS 111 offers health advice and is free from landlines and mobiles.

 - Find out more about Barnsley’s mental health services.

 - Humankind's Umbrella service is Barnsley’s provider for early intervention and prevention service, providing holistic support to people in the Barnsley area with mental health difficulties.

 The Recovery College, also known as The Exchange on Gawber Road, Barnsley offers a variety of informal courses that are run in small groups and are open to anyone.

 MIND is a national charity for people with mental health problems with a branch in Barnsley.
-They offer counselling, support groups and help to get back into work.
+The service offers support groups and paid counselling to help to get back into work.

 Creative Recovery is an arts based charity offering creative activities to support mental well-being.

 Take a look at the Samaritans comprehensive list of organisations that provide emotional support and help for specific situations (from mental health issues to addiction, and domestic abuse).